TheJumpCloud/jumpcloud-dashboard/JumpCloud.Dashboard/Docs/Start-JCDashboard.md

 ```

 ### -Layout
-Specify either gridview (default) or singleComponent to display dashboards by component individually
+Specify either gridview or singleComponent to display dashboards by component individually.
+GridView displays components in a single page, singleComponent displays components on individual pages, cycled by the CycleInterval parameter

 ```yaml
 Type: System.Object